-Use of the work under the above Creative Commons Licence requires you to attribute the work in any reasonable manner requested by Ambulance Victoria, but not in a way that suggests that Ambulance Victoria endorses you or your use of the work.
-The following is provided to enable you to meet your obligation under the Creative Commons Licence.
+Use of the work under the above Creative Commons License requires you to attribute the work in any reasonable manner requested by Ambulance Victoria, but not in a way that suggests Ambulance Victoria endorses you or your use of the work.
+The following is provided to enable you to meet your obligation under the Creative Commons License.